Rapid Learning

 Instructional river trips occur on Sundays in the summer months on Class II-III rivers.
 Day trips go to the Hiwassee River, two-day trips go to Western North Carolina.
 Equipment, instruction, and transportation

-Do I need to have my own equipment
+Do I need to have my own equipment?

 No, Outdoor Chattanooga provides all the equipment and instruction to learn whitewater kayaking skills at skills classes and on river trips.
 You are welcome to bring and use your own equipment if you have it.
+If you decide to bring your own equipment, please make sure it is cleaned.

 How much does it cost?